winterleitner/kontomanager-websms-client/README.md

 # Changelog

+### 07.06.2022 1.2.7
+- added a function to extract the selected phone number from the header

 ### 07.06.2022 1.2.6
 - fix issue that caused an exception when the settings.php page redirects to kundendaten.php for disabled phone numbers